Attractions

 NextFest LA is the largest indie music festival in the country – and it’s only here at the LA County Fair.
 Enjoy emerging talent from all sound arenas at various stages throughout the Fair.
 Take a seat, or stand up and dance – just enjoy the music.

-The Marketplace showcases the award-winning Wines, Spirits, Olive Oils and Dairy Products from the Los Angeles International Competitions.
+The Tasting Room showcases the award-winning Wines, Spirits, Olive Oils and Dairy Products from the Los Angeles International Competitions.
 Education classes focus on unique offerings including new cheese and yogurt classes.
 Enjoy wine and beer tastings by the glass.

 Enjoy the forest setting at the Fair with America’s Great Outdoors.
 Visit the Reptile House, learn about wild burros, catch an environmental magic show, see the wonders of the Tree Circus and learn about California’s and the country’s wonderful parks systems.